mohabhassan/NightFall/docs/api_server.md

 ```
 For GET requests, `local.req_params` is the query strings provided in the HTTP GET request.
 Looping the query strings is done as specified in the callback example.

 For POST requests, `local.req_params` is the json-parsed body provided in the HTTP POST request.
+If POST body cannot be parsed, `local.req_params` will be NULL.

 API server will return local.resp as JSON string, so expected HTTP response body is: